keithjgrant/Taming-CSS/Crawling/chapter5.md

 Typically, you should use a `<span>` when you need a generic inline element, and `<div>` when you need a generic block-level element.
 With meaningful elements, we can't just swap for another, so we can use this to change their layout.

-A few chapters ago, we created a nav menu with a series of links.
-At the time, we just used a series of anchors in a `<p>` tag, but now that we know how to change the `display` property, we can use a different element, and explicitly change its display to `inline` so the links align horizontally.
+A few chapters ago, we created a horizontal nav menu with a series of buttons.
+At the time, we just used anchors in a `<p>` tag, but now that we know how to change the `display` property, we can use a different element, and explicitly change its display to `inline` so the links align horizontally.
 Since we want to show a list of links, the most symantically correct element is an unordered list.
+Let's rework the markup a bit to use `<li>`s for each button:

 ```html
 <ul class="nav">